chandan4520/Hospitality-Analytics/README.md

 ### Results/Findings

 The analysis results are summarised as follows:
-1.The hotels revenue have been more in weekdays compared to weekends becuase weekday has more number of days compared to weekend.
+1. The hotels revenue have been more in weekdays compared to weekends becuase weekday has more number of days compared to weekend.
-2.Atliq bay(mumbai) is the best-performing hotels in terms of bookings and revenue.
+2. Atliq bay(mumbai) is the best-performing hotels in terms of bookings and revenue.
-3.Customers are highly prefering to book Elite Room class compared to any other.
+3. Customers are highly prefering to book Elite Room class compared to any other.

 ### Recommendations

 Based on the analysis, we recommend the following actions:
--Improving Hotel Efficiency and Guest Services in Delh.
+- Improving Hotel Efficiency and Guest Services in Delh.
--Encourage guests to visit Atliq Grands hotel.
+- Encourage guests to visit Atliq Grands hotel.
--Reducing Cancellation Rates through Enhanced Booking Practices.
+- Reducing Cancellation Rates through Enhanced Booking Practices.

  ### Limitations

   I had to remove all zero values from revenue columns becuase they would have affected the accuracy of my conclusions from the analysis.There are still a few outliers even after the omissions but even then we can still see that there is a positive correlation between both budget and number of votes with revenue.

   😄😄 Thank You